In this tutorial I cover the following topics

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37 38 39 40 41 42 43 44 45 46 |

-Whatever you do with (de)multiplexer, always one of many chanels is connected with in/out pin.
-There is no chance to have for example multiple leds to be truly on -- you can only mimic this, as you have seen this in a last experiment in a previous subsection.
+Whatever you do with (de)multiplexer, always only one of many channels is physically connected with in/out pin.
+There is no chance to have for example multiple LEDs to be truly on -- you can only mimic this, as you have seen in a previous section.
 Multiplexers are pretty dumb.
 They just feeds signals through to the connected pins.
 Only the signal that is currently fed through can have anything to be done with it.
 So only one signal can have a value written on it or read from.
 There are no pullup resistors and interrupts.

-If you ask, why I talk abour multiplexers if you have expanders, the answer is as usual -- because of money.
+If you ask, why I talk about multiplexers when you have expanders, the answer is as usual: because of money.
 Expanders are about four time more expensive than multiplexers:

 Prices in Polish currency (on 2021-11-22):